New Berlin, Texas: History

 New Berlin was founded in 1868 by German immigrants who came to the area.
-It was named after the German capital, Berin.
+It was named after the German capital, Berlin.
 Carl August Edward "Ed" Tewes is considered the founding father.
 Sutherland Springs Church shooter Devin Kelley shot himself near the city after massacring 27 victims and being pursued by two armed townspeople.
 Historic Brietzke Station is now a barbecue restaurant.
-The town is also home to a beer joint, another restaurant, and a feed store.